juliejonak/Product-Management-101/Unit 3 - Product Development/1 - Influencing Without Authority/lesson_1.md

 <br>

-`Marketing:` In some companies, they may be called a product marketing team, adoption team, etc. You partner with this team to determine the activities to be carried out to ensure that the product you're launching is discovered by your customers and adopted successfully
+`Marketing:` In some companies, they may be called a Product Marketing team, Adoption team, Growth team, 8etc.
+You partner with this team to determine the activities to be carried out to ensure that the product you're launching is discovered by your customers and adopted successfully.

+Will there be a public announcement?
+Is there an enterprise customer who would be willing to test our feature before a public launch to share testimonials?

 <br>

+`Sales Team:` In some companies, they may be Business Development or Account Executives.

+It's common to work closely with Sales in B2B2C products.

-`Sales Team:` In some companies, they may be business development, account executives, etc. The sales team needs to understand the product features and their intended benefits clearly to be able to communicate them to potential clients.
+The sales team needs to understand the product features and their intended benefits clearly to be able to communicate them to potential clients.

 <br>

 `Customer Support Team:` Not every single user problem or product issue can be solved in the product immediately.

 After the product launch, they will be your front line team members interacting with irate customers sometimes and helping them to resolve issues.

+This team will be your front-line team members interacting with customers and helping them resolve issues.
+They might also be known as Customer Service or Customer Operations.

 <br>

-`Account Management Team:` Their name varies across companies such as client management, customer success, client implementation, and operations, etc. The account managers step in once the product has been sold.
+`Account Management Team:` Depending on the company's size and product, you may partner with Account Managers.
+Their name varies across companies such as Client Management, Customer Success, Client Implementation, and Operations, etc.

+The account managers step in once the product has been sold.
 They take over the client relationship from the sales team to onboard and continue to manage the client relationship through product upgrades and renewals.

-You may partner with this team closely to receive customer feedback early on during the solution discovery phase, attend calls to pitch your new product idea, or resolve a major customer concern.
+You may partner with this team closely to receive customer feedback _early_ on during the solution discovery phase, attend calls to pitch your new product idea, or resolve a major customer concern.

+They also handle issues from the buyers, versus the users of the product (in the case of Enterprise products).
+The person who pays and buys the product is not always the same as the person who uses the product.

 <br>

-`Finance Team:` you will be responsible to make sure their reporting and accounting needs are met.
-Depending upon the type of company and product you manage your need to partner with finance team will vary.
+`Finance Team:` you will be responsible for making sure their reporting and accounting needs are met.
+Depending upon the type of company and product you manage your need to partner with the finance team will vary.

 <br>
 <br>

 Watch [One on Ones](https://youtu.be/p0_Bn5GBLfg)

-As a product manager, you have to work with almost every single team in the company If you work in isolation it is going to be very challenging for you to coordinate product launch, know when your product is not working or get someone's help because at end of the day we all need to help each other.
+As a product manager, you have to work with almost every single team in the company.
+If you work in isolation, it is going to be very challenging for you to coordinate product launch, know when your product is not working or get someone's help, because at end of the day, we all need to help each other.

-This is where the power of one-on-one meetings come in.
+This is where the power of `one-on-one meetings` come in.
 You meet with an individual from the peer team that you will be working very closely with and will coordinate a lot.

 <br>